cdddg/py-clean-arch/README.md

 To keep the focus on architecture, this project makes several deliberate simplifications:

-- Database credentials are hardcoded in `docker-compose.yml` and CORS allows all origins — production requires secrets management and scoped CORS
+- Database credentials are hardcoded in `docker-compose.yml` — production requires secrets management
 - Error responses expose full exception details — production should use standardized error codes
 - GraphQL loads all relations regardless of requested fields ([optimization notes](./src/controllers/graphql/pokemon/query.py)) — production would use the DataLoader pattern
 - Database engines initialize at import time — larger apps benefit from lazy initialization